 The ranking of weed problems by public land weed managers in Nevada were significantly different than both agricultural groups.
 The exceptions were “reduced growth of crops or desirable plants” and “increased risk of fire.”
 These were ranked as the first and third most important priorities by the managers (Table 1) and received second and third place rankings by producers.
 This is understandable as the public land managers ranked noxious weed species capable of displacing native species very high on their list of problem weeds (Creech ET.
 AL. 2008) and many of these species increase the risk of fire.

 The primary differences between the agricultural producers’ rankings and those of the public land managers were related to environmental issues caused by weed populations.
 Public land managers rated these issues very high with the exception of “reduced recreational use” and “decreased resource values” which was ranked near the bottom of the list by both groups.

-Apparently both groups do not feel that weeds reduce recreational use or decrease resource values, which appear unusual in that recreation is a major use of public lands and weeds are almost always acknowledged to reduce resource values.
-Public land mangers ranked “cost of weed control” near the middle of the rankings even though “lack of money” was ranked as a major obstacle by this group.
+Apparently both groups do not feel that weeds reduce recreational use or decrease resource values, which appears unusual in that recreation is a major use of public lands and weeds are almost always acknowledged to reduce resource values.
+Public land managers ranked “cost of weed control” near the middle of the rankings even though “lack of money” was ranked as a major obstacle by this group.

 Obstacles to Weed Management